 15 life lessons children have learned in lockdown

-There’s no disputing that 2020 has been a tough year, and our children are counting the cost: the struggle to get back on track at school, the toll on their mental health, and even an increase of bullying, often online.
+There’s no disputing that 2020-21 have been a tough year, and our children are counting the cost: the struggle to get back on track at school, the toll on their mental health, and even an increase of bullying, often online.

 But in the midst of dark times, there have been positives, and many children have learned life lessons that they wouldn’t have during a normal school year.